 November 16, 1909.
 The steambarge Francis Hinton

 lies somewhat broken and scattered in 15 plus feet of water.
 The bilge is extant; artifacts and machinery have been salvaged from the site.
 The Hinton

 was originally stripped after stranding.
 The bottom consists of hard clay with some loose silt deposits.
 Visibility is poor, averaging less than 10'.
-In addition to the bilges, remains of the engine works and a four-bladed propeller are visible.
+In addition to the bilges, remains of the engine works, boiler and a four-bladed, 8'9.5" diameter propeller are visible.

 Due to its shallow depth and exposed location, the wreck has received a significant amount of damage from ice and wave action.

-, an archtypical steambarge built by the Danish immigrants Hanson and Scove, for the Lake Michigan lumber trade.
-The vessel was less than the average size for the 1909 lumber fleet.
-She had a listed capacity of 550,000 board feet.
+,was built by the Danish immigrants Hanson and Scove, for the Lake Michigan lumber trade.
+The vessel was less than the average size for the 1909 lumber fleet, she had a listed capacity of 550,000 board feet.
 Her Inland Lloyd's rating was A1 and valuation $35,000 in 1890.